-A. CURRENT REGULATION: Two fixed bridges (Vincent Thomas and Gerald Desmond) and two drawbridges (Commodore Schuyler Heim Highway Bridge and adjacent Badger Railroad Bridge) span the navigable channels of the ports.
-The latter two, crossing Cerritos Channel, are the only drawbridges within the Plan's geographical area.
-The narrow channel width combined with restrictions on passing under the drawbridges limit traffic through Cerritos Channel (with extremely rare exceptions) to pleasure vessels, tugs without tows and tugs with tows alongside or pushing ahead.
+A. CURRENT REGULATION: Three fixed bridges (Vincent Thomas, Gerald Desmond and Commodore Schuyler Heim) and one drawbridge (Henry Ford Ave (Badger) Railroad Bridge) span the navigable channels of the ports.
+The latter, crossing Cerritos Channel, is the only drawbridge within the Plan's geographical area.
+The narrow channel width combined with restrictions on passing under the fixed Commodore Schuyler Heim bridge limit traffic through Cerritos Channel to pleasure vessels, tugs without tows and tugs with tows alongside or pushing ahead.
 However, tugs with bunker barges frequently pass under the bridges.
-The navigable channel was 180 feet wide with a vertical clearance (with bridges lifted) of 155 feet prior to the start of the current Heim Bridge Replacement Project.
+The navigable channel is 180 feet wide with a vertical clearance of 52 feet measured from Mean High Water (MHW) (Elev: 4.55', NAVD88) to low steel at the fixed Heim bridge.